wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

                     "labels": [
                         {
                             "text": "Admin",
-                            "title": "Users added to this group will be given administrative access", "type": "ADMIN"
+                            "title": "Users added to this group will be given administrative access.", "type": "ADMIN"
                         },
                         {
                             "text": "Jira Software",
-                            "title": "Users added to this group will be given access to <strong>Jira Software</strong>", "type": "SINGLE"
+                            "title": "Users added to this group will be given access to <strong>Jira Software</strong>.", "type": "SINGLE"
                         }
                     ]